serverlessworkflow/specification/specification.md

 <img src="media/spec/event-data-filter-example1.png" height="400px" alt="Event Data Filter Example"/>
 </p>

+Note that the data input to the Event data filters depends on the `dataOnly` property of the associated [Event definition](#Event-Definition).
+If this property is not defined (has default value of `true`), Event data filter expressions are evaluated against the event payload (the CloudEvents `data` attribute only).
+If it is set to
+`false`, the expressions should be evaluated against the entire CloudEvent (including its context attributes).

 #### Using multiple data filters

 As [Event states](#Event-State) can take advantage of all defined data filters.
 In the example below, we define